The Compleat Guide to Accounts Payable Automation

 AP automation implementation should be seamless.
 It is possible for companies to be fully live within a single day, with staff up and running on the system immediately.
 Training is always important, but most finance staff will be able to make the transition with minimal training.

-Two things you should ensure you do for any digital transformation are:1.
-Test the solution
+you should ensure you do for any digital transformation are:

 Seamless implementation requires good planning – and rigorous testing.
 During the purchasing process it is essential that vendors offer the chance to test the system.
-They should also be willing to support process change and create AP automation best practice.2.
-Involve staff
+They should also be willing to support process change and create AP automation best practice.

 Including finance team members in this testing activity will provide great insight as to how the system works in practice, as well as flagging any potential problems.
 Don’t forget to include a handful of business managers.
 An effective, smooth purchase approval process is key to realising the value of effective procurement – and making sure the system can be easily adopted by business managers and budget holders will make a big difference to speed of adoption and improvements in procurement compliance.